Víctor García (cyclist)

 Víctor Manuel García Estévez (born April 5, 1981) is a Spanish former racing cyclist.

-Biography

 García was born in Miranda de Ebro.
 After winning the second stage time trial, he won the general classification of the Ruta del Centro in 2017.
 He also took fourth place in the Vuelta Ciclista de Chile, just behind teammate Efrén Santos, who was the best climber of the event.
 At the end of this season, he retired from cycling, with his last competition being the Vuelta Ciclista a Costa Rica.